Chocolate toxicity calculator – quick reference in case of emergency

 I’ve also seen reports that as little as four ounces of light milk chocolate can be fatal for a small dog.
 Of course, the reaction time is faster for small dogs, so your timeframe to help the little dog out after eating chocolate is more limited.

-There are established levels at which the amount of Theobromine as compared to the weight of your dog is considered safe, toxic, and dangerous.
+There are established levels at which the amount of Theobromine, as compared to your dog’s weight, is considered safe, toxic, and dangerous.
 These are pretty widely accepted as:

 - Less than 20 mg/kg of Theobromine and your dog may show mild effects

-- Between 20-60 mg/kg or theobromine and your dog may show serious effects
+- Between 20-60 mg/kg of Theobromine and your dog may show serious effects

-- Above 60 mg/kg and your dog is in dire need of veterinarian assistance and any delay could prove fatal.
+- Above 60 mg/kg, your dog is in dire need of veterinarian assistance, and any delay could prove fatal.

-The tables below break this down into (hopefully) readable format based on the different types of chocolate and the size of the dog.
+The tables below break this down into (hopefully) readable formats based on the different types of chocolate and the dog’s size.
 What is not accounted for is time.
-Keep in mind that dogs metabolize theobromine very slowly so eating additional chocolate, even over a prolonged period, can add up to bad news.
+Remember that dogs metabolize Theobromine very slowly, so eating additional chocolate, even over a prolonged period, can add up to bad news.

 Cocoa powder toxicity for dogs

-Cocoa powder can be extremely dangerous for dogs of all sizes but particularly for smaller dogs and in relatively small doses.
+Cocoa powder can be extremely dangerous for dogs of all sizes, but particularly for smaller dogs and in relatively small doses.
 We recommend an immediate call to the vet in almost all instances.
-Find your dog size in pounds down the left side of the table and the move across to the amount of Cocoa powder your dog ate to determine the level of danger to your dog.
+Find your dog’s size in pounds down the left side of the table and then move across to the amount of Cocoa powder your dog ate to determine the level of danger to your dog.

-Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, 4 ounces.
-An ounce of cocoa powder is about 2 tablespoons and 4 ounces is 1/2 cup, so use this as a reference if you are unsure how much may have been eaten.
+Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, and 4 ounces.
+An ounce of cocoa powder is about 2 tablespoons, and 4 ounces is 1/2 cup, so use this as a reference if you are unsure how much may have been eaten.

 Baking chocolate toxicity for dogs

 Baking chocolate is almost as dangerous as Cocoa powder and can be very dangerous in small doses for all sizes of dogs.
-As with Cocoa powder, we recommend an immediate call to your vet in all cases.
-Find your dog size in pounds down the left side of the table and the move across to the amount of Baking chocolate your dog ate to determine the level of danger to your dog.
+As with Cocoa powder, we recommend an immediate call to your vet.
+Find your dog’s size in pounds down the left side of the table and then move across to the amount of Baking Chocolate your dog ate to determine the level of danger to your dog.

-Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, 4 ounces.
-A full sized baking chocolate bar is 4 ounces so use this as a reference if you are unsure how much may have been eaten.
+Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, and 4 ounces.
+A full-sized baking chocolate bar is 4 ounces, so use this as a reference if you are unsure how much may have been eaten.

 Dark chocolate toxicity for dogs

-Dark chocolate is less dangerous than Cocoa powder or Baking chocolate, but can still be extremely dangerous for your dog.
-Find your dog size in pounds down the left side of the table and the move across to the amount of Dark chocolate your dog ate to determine the level of danger to your dog.
+Dark chocolate is less dangerous than Cocoa powder or Baking chocolate, but it can still be extremely dangerous for your dog.
+Find your dog’s size in pounds down the left side of the table and then move across to the amount of Dark chocolate your dog ate to determine the level of danger to your dog.

-Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, 4 ounces.
-A large dark chocolate candy bar is usually 3.5 to 4 ounces so use this as a reference if you are unsure how much may have been eaten.
+Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, and 4 ounces.
+A large dark chocolate candy bar is usually 3.5 to 4 ounces, so use this as a reference if you are unsure how much may have been eaten.

 Milk chocolate toxicity for dogs

-Milk chocolate has far less Theobromine than darker chocolates so, as the chart shows, dogs are less affected and the urgency may be less, depending on the size of the dog and the amount consumed.
-Find your dog size in pounds down the left side of the table and the move across to the amount of Milk chocolate your dog ate to determine the level of danger to your dog.
+Milk chocolate has far less Theobromine than darker chocolates, so, as the chart shows, dogs are less affected, and the urgency may be less, depending on the size of the dog and the amount consumed.
+Find your dog’s size in pounds down the left side of the table and then move across to the amount of Milk chocolate your dog ate to determine the level of danger to your dog.

-Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, 4 ounces.
-A large milk chocolate candy bar is usually about 2.2 to 3.5 ounces so use this as a reference if you are unsure how much may have been eaten.
+Below is a breakdown of 1 ounce, 2 ounces, 3 ounces, and 4 ounces.
+A large milk chocolate candy bar is usually about 2.2 to 3.5 ounces, so use this as a reference if you are unsure how much may have been eaten.

 Can dogs eat white chocolate?